-Salvia officinalis (sage, otherwise called Garden sage, or common sage) is a plant found all the year round; this evergreen sub shrub with bluish purple flowers and leaves with gray tint has woody stems.
-All over North America and Europe Sage or Salvia officinalis is one among the most commonly used herbs.
-Its name originates from the Latin word “Slavere” meaning presence of good health and hence people consider it as a potion for mind and body.
+Salvia officinalis (sage, otherwise called Garden sage, or common sage) is a plant found all year round; this evergreen sub-shrub with bluish purple flowers and leaves with gray tint has woody stems.
+All over North America and Europe Sage or Salvia officinalis is one of the most commonly used herbs.
+Its name originates from the Latin word “Slavere” meaning the presence of good health and hence people consider it as a potion for mind and body.
 The Sage group belongs to the mint family Lamiaceae along with many other herbs with a strong aroma.
-The semi-arid regions of the Mediterranean, Africa and the Americas house around 500 species.
+The semi-arid regions of the Mediterranean, Africa, and America house around 500 species.

 Since ancient times people have used Salvia officinalis for snake bites, driving away evil, and boosting female fertility and much more.

 Cultivars vary in size and pattern of foliage with a variety of variegated leaf types as well as the hue of flowers and leaves.
 A similar variety belonging to the Old World grows up to 2 ft (0.61m) in height and width, with flowers in white, pink or purple color but mostly lavender.
 It is towards the close of spring or summer that the plants flower.
 The oblong leaves range in size up to 2.5inches (6.4 cm) in length to 1 in (2.5 cm) in width.
 The grayish green leaves display a rugosity (wrinkled surface) on the upper surface and the soft, short hairs on the lower side give an almost white color.
 Cultivars of modern times have a variety of combinations with leaves ranging from purple, cream, rose to yellow.